wecodeorg/webot/README.md

 </p>

 # Overview

-Duo is a discord bot - This is a *self-hosted bot* – meaning you will need to host and maintain your own instance.
+A discord bot - This is a *self-hosted bot* – meaning you will need to host and maintain your own instance.

 Installation is easy, and you do **NOT** need to know anything about coding!
 Aside